 This led Unionists to fear an invasion from the south, and even Callaghan wondered if that might happen.
 Lynch didn’t do anything so drastic but he did set up field hospitals near the border to treat the Catholic wounded.
 He then allocated £100,000 for the relief of distress and also arranged for the Irish army to provide men from Derry with arms training.

 Through these actions, Lynch involved the Republic in the affairs of Northern Ireland – an involvement that was recognised by successive British governments who would soon acknowledge that there would have to be an “Irish dimension” to any political solution for Northern Ireland.

-The IRA had opposed the setting up the six-county state of Northern Ireland since the days of the Irish War of Independence.
+The IRA had opposed the setting up of the six-county state of Northern Ireland since the days of the Irish War of Independence.
 It had fought sporadic campaigns against it, including the Border Campaign of the late 1950s and early 60s when it set off a series of explosions at installations and facilities along the border with the Republic.
 It had also targeted police officers but the campaign had not had much effect and by the mid-60s the IRA was looking feeble and dispirited.